andrea1388/jled/README.md

 ## Usage

-First the LED object is constructed and configured, then the state is updated with subsequent calls to the `Update()` method, typically from the `loop()` function.
-The constructor takes the pin, to which the LED is connected to as only parameter.
-Further configuration of the LED object is done using a fluent interface, e.g. `JLed led = JLed(13).Breathe(2000).DelayAfter(1000).Repeat(5)`.
+First the LED object is constructed and configured.
+The `JLed` constructor takes the number of the pin, to which the LED is connected to, as only parameter.

+Further configuration of the LED object is done using a fluent interface, e.g.
+`JLed led = JLed(13).Breathe(2000).DelayAfter(1000).Repeat(5)`.
+See examples
-See examples and [Parameter overview](#parameter-oveview) section below for further details.
+and [Parameter overview](#parameter-oveview) section below for further details.

+The state is updated with subsequent calls to the `Update()` method, typically from the `loop()` function.
+If you want to update multiple JLed object simulatanously, use the static `JLed::Update()` function, which takes an array of JLed pointers.

 ### Static on